Create a system-versioned temporal table

 HISTORY_TABLEparameter already exists, it is validated against the newly created temporal table in terms of schema consistency and temporal data consistency.
 If you specify an invalid history table, the

 Create a temporal table with a user-defined history table

 Creating a temporal table with user-defined history table is a convenient option when the user wants to specify a history table with specific storage options and different indexes tuned to historical queries.
-In the example below, a user-defined history table is created with a schema that is aligned with the temporal table that will be created.
+In the following example, a user-defined history table is created with a schema that is aligned with the temporal table that is created.
 To this user-defined history table, a clustered columnstore index and an additional nonclustered rowstore (B+ tree) index is created for point lookups.
 After this user-defined history table is created, the system-versioned temporal table is created specifying the user-defined history table as the default history table.

 - If you plan to run analytic queries on the historical data that employs aggregates or windowing functions, creating a clustered columnstore as a primary index is highly recommended for compression and query performance.